laurvi/copepods-true-colors/README.md

 - DataS4_fitness_effects.csv: List of the effects of carotenoid pigmentation on fitness-related variables in copepods

 Code:
-- statistical analyses and figures in .Rmd script and knit into .html file
+- statistical analyses and figures in a .Rmd script and knit into a .html file